Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Issues of Cooperative Perception and Corresponding Methods

 \subsection{Lossy Communication}

-In real-world traffic scenarios, lossy communication is common in V2X communication due to various factors.
-These factors include Doppler shift induced by fast-moving vehicles \cite{zhao2001intercarrier}, dynamic topology leading to routing failures \cite{patra2021v2x}, adverse weather conditions, and obstacles causing multi-path effects and signal power fluctuations, resulting in packet loss \cite{yan2022discrete}.
-Additionally, shared data may face interference from other communication networks or be tampered with by attackers before reaching their intended destination.
-These factors collectively contribute to incomplete or inaccurate shared information during V2X communication, consequently diminishing the performance of CP systems.
+In practical V2X communication, factors such as interference, tampering, Doppler shifts, routing failures, multipath effects, and signal fluctuations frequently cause incomplete or inaccurate information exchange, thereby diminishing the performance of CP.

-Drawing inspiration from image-denoising networks, the Lossy Communication Aware Repair Network (LCRN) \cite{li2022learning} was designed to generate tensor-wise filters and recover damaged features received from cooperative CAVs.
-The LCRN employs an encoder-decoder architecture with skip connections to produce per-tensor filter kernels, which are then applied to the received lossy features.
-The recovered intermediate features subsequently undergo feature fusion through a V2V attention module.
-The LCRN effectively mitigates the impact of artifacts resulting from damaged features by employing tensor-wise filtering, although it does not explicitly address feature loss.
-In contrast, the V2X-INCOP \cite{V2X-INCOP2023} leverages historical information to recover missing data caused by interruptions in V2X communication.
-The core of this approach is an adaptive communication model capable of extracting multi-scale and spatial-temporal features from historical data to estimate missing information.
-Empirical results have demonstrated that V2X-INCOP can effectively alleviate the adverse effects of communication interruptions on CP.
+Drawing inspiration from image-denoising networks, the Lossy Communication Aware Repair Network (LCRN) \cite{li2022learning} utilized an encoder-decoder architecture with skip connections to generate tensor-wise filters for repairing damaged features from lossy communication.
+These filters are applied to lossy features, which are then fused via a V2V attention module.
+While LCRN mitigates the impact of feature degradation, it does not directly address feature loss.
+In contrast, V2X-INCOP \cite{V2X-INCOP2023} was developed to recover missing data by leveraging historical information through an adaptive communication model that extracted multi-scale spatial-temporal features to estimate missing information, thereby countering communication interruptions.
+Additionally, in \cite{RobustCPTemporalInformationDisturbance}, a Historical Frame Prediction (HFP) module was introduced to address information loss or delay issues by predicting the current frame with temporal associations, using the stacked results of the previous few historical frames as input.

+Previous approaches often overlooked realistic channel models and failed to capture the complexity of real-world communication environments.
+To address this limitation, Rician fading with free-space path loss and the WINNER II model \cite{kyosti2007winner}, incorporating multi-path fading, were adopted in \cite{CP_V2V_Communication_Self_Supervise} to simulate practical communication channels.
+A self-supervised adaptive weighting model, based on a CNN with a Softmax layer, was introduced to mitigate channel distortion effects on intermediate fusion.
+The model was trained using contrastive self-supervision without manual annotations, and its generalization was validated across various data domains, detection backbones, noise levels, and path loss factors.